-Valuables are not to be left in unlocked lockers, dressing rooms, classrooms, etc. They should be checked in the principal's office, coach's office, or left with a student manager or teacher.
+Valuables are not to be left in unlocked lockers, dressing rooms, classrooms, etc. They should be checked in the principal's office or left with the teacher.
 This is your responsibility.
-Radios and cassette players are not to be brought into the building without prior administrative approval.
 Personal property brought to school is the responsibility of the owner.
 The school does not accept responsibility for lost, damaged, or stolen items.